peterolson/BigRational.js/README.md

 `denominator`
 ---
 Returns the denominator of a bigRational.
-This will be a bigIn.t
+This will be a bigInt.

  - `bigRat(34, 3).denominator` => `bigInt(3)`